The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 From Annual to Quarterly: The Big Shift

-This is perhaps the most significant MTD change.
-Instead of one Self-Assessment return each January, you now submit quarterly updates throughout the year.
+This is perhaps the most significant MTD change for overseas landlords is instead of one Self-Assessment return each January, you now submit MTD quarterly updates throughout the year.

 Quarterly periods generally follow the UK tax year, though you may choose calendar quarters if they match your accounting period.
 Whichever you choose, the submission deadlines remain fixed.

-The Final Declaration: Tying Everything Together for Making Tax Digital
+Final Declaration: Tying Everything Together for Making Tax Digital for Overseas Landlords

-At year-end, you must submit a Final Declaration to finalise your Digital tax position.
+At year-end, overseas landlords under MTD must submit a Final Declaration to finalise your Digital tax position.

 Why it matters: